alijohnson873/RGB-Hero/README.md

 https://rgb-hero.alicjohnson.co.uk/

 RGB hero is a rgb-value colour matching game.
 See instructions in-app.
-Created to practise DOM maniuplation and JQuery, and for fun!
+Created to practise DOM maniuplation with JQuery.